KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws4-fetch/README.md

 ## Use fetch() to retrieve an image {#fetch} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
-We will call the API using fetch and log out the response.
+We will call an API using `fetch` and log out the `json` response.
 {% include "./1fetch.md" %}

 ## Connect the image to the DOM {#image} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
-Let's add the image to the web page.
+Now let's try fetching an image and add the image to the web page.
 {% include "./2image.md" %}

 <!-- trick markdown to give me a little space between these two sections of text -->